ratanachh/npa/docs/tasks/phase2.3-cpql-query-language/IMPLEMENTATION_SUMMARY.md

 All Phase 2.3 success criteria have been met:

-- ✅ CPQLParser class is complete
+- [Completed] CPQLParser class is complete
-- ✅ SqlGenerator class is enhanced for advanced features
+- [Completed] SqlGenerator class is enhanced for advanced features
-- ✅ Query language supports all basic and advanced operations
+- [Completed] Query language supports all basic and advanced operations
-- ✅ SQL generation is optimized
+- [Completed] SQL generation is optimized
-- ✅ Unit tests cover core functionality (Lexer)
+- [Completed] Unit tests cover core functionality (Lexer)
-- ✅ Documentation is complete (all XML comments)
+- [Completed] Documentation is complete (all XML comments)

 ## Conclusion

 Phase 2.3 is **COMPLETE** with a production-ready CPQL parser infrastructure that:
-- ✅ Builds successfully with zero warnings/errors
+- [Completed] Builds successfully with zero warnings/errors
-- ✅ Is fully documented
+- [Completed] Is fully documented
-- ✅ Has comprehensive test coverage for core components
+- [Completed] Has comprehensive test coverage for core components
-- ✅ Supports all planned advanced SQL features
+- [Completed] Supports all planned advanced SQL features
-- ✅ Is extensible and maintainable
+- [Completed] Is extensible and maintainable
-- ✅ Is ready for integration when needed
+- [Completed] Is ready for integration when needed

 The infrastructure provides a solid foundation for advanced querying capabilities and can be integrated into the main codebase when desired.